-F=F{Current}, F=F{MSY}, F at 75% of F{MSY}

-- D) If data limitations preclude classic projections (i.e. A, B, C above), explore alternative models to provide management advice - 11.
+- $F=F{Rebuild}$ (max exploitation that rebuild in greatest allowed time) - B) If overfishing is occurring: - $F=F{Current}$ , $F=F{MSY}$ , F at 75% of $F{MSY}$ - C) If stock is neither overfished nor undergoing overfishing: - F=FCurrent, F=FMSY, F at 75% of $F{MSY}$ , equilibrium yield - D) If data limitations preclude classic projections (i.e. A, B, C above), explore alternative models to provide management advice - 11.
 Provide recommendations for future research and data collection. - Be as specific as practicable in describing sampling design and sampling intensity - Emphasize items that will improve future assessment capabilities and reliability - Consider data, monitoring, and assessment needs - 12.
+Review, evaluate, and report on the status and progress of all research recommendations listed in the last assessment, peer review reports, and SSC report concerning this stock. - 13.
 Complete the Assessment Workshop Report in accordance with project schedule deadlines (Section III of the SEDAR Stock Assessment Report).